No Free Lunch for Approximate MCMC: Introduction

 \section{Introduction}

 Although they are ubiquitous in small-scale Bayesian inference, MCMC algorithms often perform poorly in ``big data'' -- i.e. large sample size -- problems.
 The simplest reason for this poor scaling is that most popular MCMC algorithms require a computation involving every data point at every time step.
-Ignoring the variation in speed of different types of computer memory, this suggests the heuristic that the per-step computational cost of MCMC scales linearly in the size $n$ of the data set.
+This suggests the heuristic that the per-step computational cost of MCMC scales linearly in the size $n$ of the data set.\footnote{In practice, the scaling behavior is more complicated and depends on details of hardware and memory management.
+We will largely ignore these hardware-specific issues in the current paper.}

-There has been a great deal of recent work on methods to avoid this linear scaling by looking only at a few carefully-chosen control variates and a (possibly random) subsample of the data at every step.
-Much of this work was inspired by the still-recent paper \cite{korattikara2014austerity}.
-This note is an attempt to clarify what improvements are possible using methods similar to those currently being proposed.
-Our basic conclusion is similar to that of the recent paper \cite{nagapetyan2017true}, which studies natural upper bounds on the convergence rate in the important case of the stochastic gradient Langevin algorithm.
+There has been a great deal of recent work on methods to avoid this linear scaling by looking only at a few carefully-chosen control variates and a (possibly random) subsample of the data at every step, again using the heuristic that the per-step computational cost of such chains scales linearly in the number $r$ of data points used at each step.
+Much of this work was inspired by \cite{korattikara2014austerity}.
+This note is an attempt to describe what improvements are possible using methods similar to those currently being proposed.
+Our basic conclusion supports that of the recent paper \cite{nagapetyan2017true}, which studied natural upper bounds on the convergence rate in the important special case of the stochastic gradient Langevin algorithm: in many realistic situations, the \textit{total} cost of an MCMC algorithm can't be improved by decreasing the size $r$ of the subsample.
+Our results, like those of \cite{nagapetyan2017true}, apply primarily to the uses of MCMC for posterior sampling - it is well-known that subsampling methods can lead to speedups for stochastic optimization methods.

-Our main results, given in Theorems \ref{ThmMainGenThm} and \ref{ThmMainGenThmNonRev}, apply to very general models and Markov chains, and give lower bounds on accuracy of Monte Carlo estimators (rather than merely lower bounds on natural upper bounds).
-One cost of this added generality and strength is that the results are somewhat technical to state precisely.
-For example, we need a careful notion of what it means to ``use" a data point in the presence of pre-computed control variates.
-We therefore start by giving an informal summary of these results, followed by a somewhat more precise statement of a specific theorem applying to generalized linear models.
-Under various conditions which appear to apply to many statistical models and most of the subsampling algorithms that exist in the literature, our conclusion is that \textit{at least} one of the following three things must happen:
+Our main abstract result, Theorem \ref{thm:SpecGapBound}, gives upper bounds on accuracy of Monte Carlo estimators obtained from subsampling MCMC algorithms.
+Informally, we think of these results as giving conditions under which that \textit{at least} one of the following things must happen: